Deploying the Full Stack#

 Scaling workers up and down#

-, you can edit the worker count configuration to determine how many workers you would like, if scaling should be done based off of CPU utilization, etc.
+In copilot/hatchet-worker/manifest.yml, you can edit the worker count configuration to determine how many workers you would like, if scaling should be done based off of CPU utilization, etc.

-After making changes, run copilot svc deploy --name hatchet-worker --env prod
+After making changes, run copilot svc deploy --name hatchet-worker --env prod.

 Cleanup#